Alee14/bits-UI/README.md

 # bits-UI
-An operating system for ComputerCraft
+An operating system for ComputerCraft!<br>
 Feel free to contribute to this project!

-# Plans
-- Make the OS modular